d12frosted/elpa-mirror/gnu/consult-readme.txt

     You can invoke this command from the minibuffer.
 In that case `consult-history' uses the history stored in the `minibuffer-history-variable'.
+  • `consult-isearch-history': During an Isearch session, this command picks a search string from history and continues the search with the newly selected string.
+Outside of Isearch, the command allows you to pick a string from the history and starts a new Isearch. `consult-isearch-history' acts as a drop-in replacement for `isearch-edit-string'.

 2.9 Modes